hybridious/Artifical-Intelligence/README.md

-- Neural network; this comprises of many things, but we are researching and making sure we have all the frontend done and ready           before moving on to this.
+- Neural network; this comprises of many things, but I am researching and making sure I have all the frontend done and ready           before moving on to this.
 (NOT DONE)

-twitter.com/skidematician will do this, deadline: December 9th 2017

-- Database; eventually, we will have to store some inputs that help with teaching the algorithm.
+- Database; eventually,  I will to store some inputs that help with teaching the algorithm.
 This is probably going to happen         after everything else is done.
 (NOT DONE)

-1obviously, this will use many machine learning algorithms, because of the amount of variables we have       we will use reinforcement learning.
-To do that we have to keep training the models.
+obviously, this will use many machine learning algorithms, because of the amount of variables I will use reinforcement learning.
+To do that I have to keep training the models.
 This is linked to the DB and will be done after it.
 (NOT DONE)

 Project may take several months.
-We are using github just as a way to track progress on both ends of the project.
+I am using github just as a way to track progress on both ends of the project.

-Libs we are using:
+Libs I am using:

 http://dlib.net/ This is used in our program.